BeyzaCavusoglu/Marching_Cubes_CUDA/README.md

 For more details, please refer to "ToDo.pdf" file.

 *Note: This project is done for a course project, the serialized version of this code was already designed and given by the instructor.
-My implementation was to parallelize them using OPENMP and conducting the performance tests.*
+My implementation was to parallelize them using CUDA and conducting the performance tests.*